sinelaw/xml-to-json/README.md

 xml-to-json converts xml to json.
 It includes a Haskell library and a command-line tool.

+xml-to-json ships with two different executables:

+1. `xml-to-json-fast` ("fast") uses a lot less memory, but you can't control the output.
+Can be used on XML files of any size.
+2. `xml-to-json` ("classic") provides some control over json output format, but uses a lot of memory.
+Suitable for smaller files.

+### "Fast" xml-to-json-fast

+The fast, simple `xml-to-json-fast` executable provides an unambiguous one-to-one mapping of xml data to json data.
+It is suitable for very large xml files (has been tested on a 500MB file) and uses very little memory.
+However, `xml-to-json-fast` doesn't provide for any control over the output.

+When using "fast" (`xml-to-json-fast`), the output reflects the exact structure of the xml, which is allowed to be somewhat malformed (resulting in invalid json).

+**Formatting:** Currently `xml-to-json-fast` does **not** format the resulting json.
+If whitespace formatting is required, you can use a json formatting program such as [aeson-pretty](https://hackage.haskell.org/package/aeson-pretty) (on debian/ubuntu, can be install with `sudo apt-get install aeson-pretty`).
+Note that most of the json formatters are memory bound, so very large json files may cause the formatter to run out of memory.

+### "Classic" xml-to-json

-The resulting json output is designed to be easy to store and process using JSON-based databases, such as [mongoDB](http://www.mongodb.org/) or [CouchDB](http://couchdb.apache.org/).
+The fully featured "classic" `xml-to-json` provides compact json output that's designed to be easy to store and process using JSON-based databases, such as [mongoDB](http://www.mongodb.org/) or [CouchDB](http://couchdb.apache.org/).
 In fact, the original motivation for xml-to-json was to store and query a large (~10GB) XML-based dataset, using an off-the-shelf scalable JSON database.

+When using "classic" xml-to-json, the input XML must be valid.

 Currently the xml-to-json processes XMLs according to lossy rules designed to produce sensibly minimal output.
 If you need to convert without losing information at all consider something like the XSLT offered by the [jsonml project](http://www.jsonml.org/).
 Unlike jsonml, this tool - xml-to-json - produces json output similar (but not identical) to the [xml2json-xslt project](http://code.google.com/p/xml2json-xslt/).

-### Implementation Notes
+#### Implementation Notes

 xml-to-json is implemented in [Haskell](http://www.haskell.org).

 As of this writing, xml-to-json uses [hxt](http://hackage.haskell.org/package/hxt) with the [expat](http://expat.sourceforge.net/)-based [hxt-expat](http://hackage.haskell.org/package/hxt-expat) parser.
 The pure Haskell parsers for hxt [all seem to have memory issues](http://stackoverflow.com/q/2292729/562906) which hxt-expat doesn't.

 ## Installation